Heat Rash In Babies — Home Remedies

 Summer is not the most skin-friendly of seasons.
 The soaring temperature not only saps energy, it also wreaks havoc on the skin.
-With the sun beating down mercilessly on the heads of young children, summer is the time they will develop a whole lot of skin-related problems.
+With the sun beating down mercilessly, summer is the time when children develop a whole lot of skin-related problems.

-Children fall prey to these rashes faster in summer because their sweat glands are not fully developed.
-Keeping your child hydrated, clean and protected from the harsh summer sun are some of the most basic methods you can use to keep him or her safe during this season.
+Children, especially infants and toddlers are more affected by these rashes in summer because their sweat glands are not fully developed.
+Keeping your child hydrated, clean and protected from the harsh summer sun are some of the most basic methods you can use to keep him safe during this season.
 The market is flooded with products that will cure most of these problems when they occur.
-But home remedies are safer than the store-bought products which are laden with chemicals.
+But home remedies for prickly heat are safer than the store-bought products which are laden with chemicals.

-Here are 5 fabulous home remedies that will make summer more bearable for the young ones.
+Here are 5 fabulous home remedies for heat rashes that will make summer more bearable for the young ones.

 Aloe vera is a miracle cure for most skin problems.
 The plant is known for its anti-inflammatory, anti-bacterial and anti-viral properties.
 It also cools and nourishes the skin.
 So it is ideal for dealing with summer skin aliments such as prickly heat and sunburns.

 Here’s how this plant can be used to calm the breakout of prickly heat:

 - Get an aloe vera plant and extract the gel from its leaves.

 - Apply this gel on the infected areas of your toddler’s and leave it on for about 20 minutes.